cornell-cod8/fast-robots/index.md

 ## About me

+INSERT PICTURE HERE

 My name is Clarence Dagins.
 I'm a senior engineering student studying computer science.
-I'm passionate about robotics, especially in its intersections with formal verification methods and theory, and I'd like to pursue these research interests in graduate school.
+I'm passionate about robotics, especially in its intersections with formal verification methods and CS theory, and I look forward to pursuing these interests in graduate school.
 Outside of academics, I enjoy personal electronics projects, automotive work, outdoor activities, old-school arcade fighting games, and cats.
 I'm also a big fan of Star Wars if that wasn't already obvious.

 It's been a long time since I've done any web design... this will hopefully look nicer as the year progresses.